Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 64-bit Windows

-The MiKTEX distribution for Windows is a 64-bit system.
-Support for the earlier 32-bit distribution was ended in 2022.
+All current distributions are for 64-bit systems.
+Support for the 32-bit distributions was ended in 2022.

 Locked systems

-Bear in mind that shared systems in large companies, universities, and similar organisations do usually prohibit software being installed by the user (you) because of security issues over viruses, support, maintenance, and other factors.
-If you feel your institution needs a network installation of LATEX, ask your Administrator or IT Centre to contact the TEX Users Group or any local use group (see the appendix ‘User Groups’ below), who may be able to help.
+Be aware that shared systems in large companies, universities, and similar organisations usually prohibit software being installed by the user (you) because of security issues over viruses, support, maintenance, and other factors.
+If you feel your institution needs a network installation of LATEX, ask your Administrator or IT Centre to contact the TEX Users Group or any local user group (see the appendix ‘User Groups’ below), who may be able to help.